Mouth Sores: Large or Small, No Fun at All!

 Dentures sores are painful sores on the gums that make using and wearing a denture miserable.
 Denture spots usually occur for one of three reasons:

 - Second, the denture isn’t molding to the gums evenly.

 - Third, the denture hasn’t been properly cleaned and is causing a fungal infection.

-Let’s look at each one of these and what you can do to fix it:
+What you can do to fix it:

-The denture is too large.
+When the denture is too large:

-The denture isn’t clean enough.
+When the denture isn’t clean enough:

 To Prevent Thrush: